Docket Item Request Form Frequently Asked Questions

-Ok, here we go: The stated meeting is on the last Monday of every other month, and per our bylaws, the call to the meeting goes out 10 days prior to that, which is a Friday.
+Ok, here we go: The stated meeting is on the fourth Monday of every other month, and per our bylaws, the call to the meeting goes out 10 days prior to that, which is a Friday.
 Earlier in that week, Coordinating Cabinet meets to set the docket for the stated meeting, which means I need all this info in hand prior to their setting of that docket.
 So that means that the DIRF is due one week before the call papers will go out, or 17 days prior to the stated meeting.
 This means that if the meeting is on the 26th, then the DIRF is due on the 9th (because 26 - 17 = 9).
-This does create a bit of a hiccup in 5 week months, but we make the necessary adjustment on our end and pass the convenience on to you!

 Everybody got that?

 Wait, there’s math?
 Don’t you think this system is a little bit complicated?

 Look, it’s subtraction.
 Just subtract 17 from the date of the meeting.
 You could use a calculator—nobody would ever know.

 Fair enough, but wouldn’t it be simpler to just have it on a specific day every other month?